-Task Performance indicators Good 4 Satisfactory 3 Average 2 Poor 1 tion of Topic Selection of Topic Selection of the topic by referring literature discussion with guide in two weeks.
-Selection of the topic by referring research journals in a month Selection of the topic by referring research journals in more than a month Selection of the topic with the help of the guide Select Developing Project Plan & Distribution of work Splitting the project into small tasks and scheduling them to finish it Splitting the project into small tasks and scheduling them to finish it in Splitting the project into small tasks is not sufficient and sharing different Not able to split the project into small tasks.
+Task Performance indicators Good 4 Satisfactory 3 Average 2 Poor 1 Selection of Topic Selection of Topic Selection of the topic by referring literature discussion with guide in two weeks.
+Selection of the topic by referring research journals in a month Selection of the topic by referring research journals in more than a month Selection of the topic with the help of the guide Selec Developing Project Plan & Distribution of work Splitting the project into small tasks and scheduling them to finish it Splitting the project into small tasks and scheduling them to finish it in tasks is not Not able to split the project into small tasks.
 Needs lot of work to be done.